-Miss Helen Keller, Mrs. John A. Macy and Miss Polly Thomson, Seminole Avenue, will start on a long speaking tour.
-Dec.
+Miss Helen Keller, Mrs. John A. Macy and Miss Polly Thomson, Seminole Avenue, will start on a long speaking tour, Thomson, Seminole Avenue, will start on a long speaking tour, Dec.
 2, in order to help raise the \$2,000,000 fund for the Foundation for the Blind.
-Miss Keller, doubly afflicted and marvelously gifted; Mrs. Macy, the phenomenal teacher, and Miss Thomson, who is a most efficient companion to both of them will make the living appeal to the American people to give this money which will mean better schools for the blind, more and better Braille books, better typewriters, better equipment every way for the education of those who cannot see.
-Last Sunday morning Miss Keller told the children of the Church-in-the-Gardens why she is thankful.
+Miss Keller, doubly afflicted and marve-lously gifted; Mrs. Macy, the phenomenal teacher, and Miss Thomson, who is a most efficient companion to both of them, will make the living appeal to the American people to give this money which will mean better schools for the blind, more and better Braille books, better typewriters, better equipmnt in every way for the education of those who cannot see.
+Last Sunday morning Miss Keller told the children of the Church Sunday morning Miss Keller told the children of the Church-School of the Church-in-the-Gardens why she is thankful.
 Her wonderful message is printed elsewhere.
 The children gave \$100 for the Foundation for the Blind.

-It seems to the writer that Forest Hills, the home town of Helen Keller, may want to augment that sum many times, as a sort of compliment to a neighbor who has overcome insumountable obstacles.
+It seems to the writer that Forest Hills, the home town of Helen Keller, may want to augment that sum many times, as a sort of compliment to a neighbor who has overcome insurmountable obstacles.
 Surely there are many here who want to give.
-Mail checks to Mrs. George Smart, Deepdene Road, and she will see that the gifts are forwarded to the American Foundation for the Blind.
+Mail checks to Mrs. George Smart, Deepden Road, and she will see that the gifts are forwarded to the American Foundation for the Blind.
 Helen Keller's warm heart will be kindled anew and she will have still another reason for being thankful.